leogx9r/DiscordCrypt/README.md

 While we give users a choice regarding the options they want to use when originally setting up
-    an encrypted conversation via manually setting passwords, we offer a simple way to do it, while still allowing strong cryptography.
+    an encrypted conversation via manually setting passwords, we offer a simple way to do it, while still enforcing strong cryptography methods.

 This involves using an
 [asymmetric key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)
-    algorithm which, while allowing you to post information on an insecure channel, allows a strong secret key to be shared between two parties.
+    algorithm which, while allowing you to send information via an insecure channel, allows a strong secret key to be shared between two parties.